 Most observations of seals are when the vessels are transiting to and from the outfall monitoring area or during Boston Harbor surveys.
 The seals were typically resting upon rocks.
-During 2011, 31 pinnipeds were sighted.
-Thirty of these were harbor seals and one was a seal of unidentified species.
-These sightings were a decrease from 2010 when 90 pinnipeds were reported.
-For comparison, the numbers for 2001 to 2009 ranged from 76 to 303/year.
+During 2013, 36 pinnipeds were sighted.
+All were harbor seals.
+These sightings were a decrease from 2012 when 69 pinnipeds were reported.
+For comparison, the numbers for 2001 to 2010 ranged from 76 to 303/year.
 Before 2001, 20 to 60 pinniped sightings were made throughout the survey area.